Skip advert

 Wet grip

-The second chart uses the same A-G rating to show the amount of grip the tyre can generate on a wet road.
-The test used to evaluate wet grip is a braking test from 50mph, and the difference in stopping distance between each grade is between one and two car lengths.
+The second chart uses the same A-E rating to show the amount of grip the tyre can generate on a wet road.
+The test used to evaluate wet grip is a braking test from 50mph, and the difference in stopping distance between each grade is around 2.5 metres, or between one and two car lengths.

-Therefore the difference between the stopping distance of an A-rated tyre and a G-rated one could be 18 metres.
-If a tyre has a good fuel efficiency rating, then its wet grip score may be poor, because by reducing rolling resistance, wet grip is reduced, so you’ll need to strike a balance between decent performance in both regards.
+Therefore, the difference between the stopping distance of an A-rated tyre and an E-rated one could be around 18 metres.
+If a tyre has a good fuel-efficiency rating, then its wet grip score may be poor, because by reducing rolling resistance, wet grip is reduced, so you’ll need to strike a balance between decent performance in both regards.

 Noise

-The third chart illustrates the external noise generated by the tyre when it's travelling at 50mph.
-The noise is expressed in decibels (dB).
+The third chart illustrates the exterior noise generated by the tyre when it's travelling at 50mph.
+The noise is measured in decibels (dB).

 There’s also a symbol that looks a little like a wifi sign.
 One black arc means the tyre will be compliant with future legal limits, three black arcs represents the weakest performance and sits somewhere between the current maximum and forthcoming lower limits.